SecretFoundation/docs/docs/node-guides/verify-sgx.md

 For this reason, we recommend checking the result of the attestation process ahead of time, which can tell you if an update is required.

-**Note:** for the incentivized testnet we are going to run with more relaxed requirements than mainnet - be aware that your incentivized testnet setup may not work on mainnet if you do not verify
+**Note:** for the incentivized testnet we are going to run with more relaxed requirements than mainnet - be aware that your incentivized testnet setup may not work on mainnet if you do not verify it

 ## Instructions